 Ok, so that’s a lot of food right.
 Especially at 9pm at night; honestly I did not sleep well.
 However, we had no regrets and can’t wait to come back to Manchester just to eat at the Refuge again.
 I’ve seen photos of the Sunday Dinner too so that, without doubt, has to be factored in to a return trip.

 I promise you’ll be shocked at the cost of this hotel.
 Granted we stayed on a Monday night but it wasn’t as though Manchester was quiet, even during the day on Tuesday bars and restaurants were full.
 The hotel cost us a grand total of just £92 without breakfast but we did get free drinks during the social hour.
-It’s also an IHG hotel so you’ll earn points for staying here though annoyingly my points haven’t been added to my account.
+It’s also an IHG hotel so you’ll earn points for staying here if you book direct.

-Anyway, £92 is a steal for such a luxury hotel in the centre of Manchester.
-I promise if you plan to stay at the Kimpton Clocktower Hotel, you will not be disappointed.
+Anyway, £92 was a steal for such a luxury hotel in the centre of Manchester though I think the price may have increased significantly over the last couple of years!
+However, I promise if you plan to stay at the Kimpton Clocktower Hotel, you will not be disappointed.

 If you enjoyed ‘Hotel Review: The Kimpton Clocktower Hotel in Manchester’ why not pin the images below?